Accessibility

 If you have a complaint

 We want to give you the best possible service.
 However, if at any point you become unhappy or concerned about the service, we have provided then you should inform us immediately, so that we can do our best to resolve the problem.
 In the first instance it may be helpful to contact the person who is working on your case to discuss your concerns and we will do our best to resolve any issues.
-If you would like to make a formal complaint, then you can read our full complaints procedure which is available on request from our Practice Manager Mark Evans, who can be contacted as follows;
+If you would like to make a formal complaint, then you can read our full complaints procedure which is available on request from our Practice Manager Jackie Fry, who can be contacted as follows;

 Tel: 0114 321 7500